HofstadterTools/HofstadterTools/README.rst

 Quick Start
 -----------

 Using HofstadterTools is quick and easy!
-Assuming the recommended scenario of a UNIX shell with `git <https://git-scm.com/book/en/v2/Getting-Started-Installing-Git>`__ and `Miniconda <https://docs.conda.io/en/latest/miniconda.html>`__ installed:
+Assuming the recommended scenario of a Linux kernel with `git <https://git-scm.com/book/en/v2/Getting-Started-Installing-Git>`__ and `Miniconda <https://docs.conda.io/en/latest/miniconda.html>`__ installed:

 .. code:: console